1994 Solar Temple massacres: The letters

 The letters maintain a persecuted rhetoric, largely devoted to complaining about the treatment faced by Vinet and Jouret in Canada.
 In one letter, they harshly criticize the allegations the OTS had received in several countries (Australia, Switzerland, Martinique, Canada, and France) as "deceitful", but especially complain about the SQ and the Q-37 investigation.
 They blamed their wish to leave the earth on systematic government persecution (who they said were in league with Opus Dei and the Mafia).
 In the "To Lovers of Justice" letter, they compared their treatment to the Branch Davidians and the Waco siege, calling this a "particularly troubling coincidence".
 A letter also claimed a mass suicide had occurred in Sydney on 6 January 1994.
 According to the New South Wales Police, this did not occur.
+They say they may return one day, and that "The Rose+Croix has definitely not finished surprising you".

 Patrick Vuarnet was instructed by Di Mambro to mail the Testament letters to roughly 300 people, including to the media, other followers and a number of political and public figures, including Charles Pasqua and Bill Clinton.
 This was to be done 5 October.
 These letters were also sent out to newspapers and the religious historian Jean-François Mayer.
 They were postmarked from "D.Part" and "Tran Sit Corp", mailed from "33 Golden Strasse, 8011 ZURICH".
 (Note: Allusions to various beliefs of the OTS.
 "Golden Strasse" refers to the Golden Way, 33 for the "33 Elder Brothers of the Rosicrucian Order".
 D. Part is a pun - "Depart".
 Zurich is where Di Mambro claimed to have met the "masters".)
 A fifth, shorter letter was also given to Vuarnet, printed in the same font as the others.
 This was also found in a search of Di Mambro's apartment, and read:

 Following the tragic Cheiry Transit, we wish to make it clear, on behalf of the Rosy Cross, that we deplore and totally disassociate ourselves from the barbaric, incompetent and aberrant behavior of Doctor Luc Jouret.
 Taking the decision to act on his own authority, against all our rules, he has transgressed our code of honor and is the cause of a veritable carnage that should have been a Transit carried out in Honor, Peace and Light.
 His departure does not correspond to the Ethics we represent and defend to posterity.